 So why is the intersection between strategy and tactics so important?

 The two together are what serves to inform your customer experience.

 This brings us to the final but perhaps most important point of this section: how you tie your technology together is extremely important to informing a consistently excellent customer experience.
 Your chosen data integration strategy (again, based on your needs, business rules, and specific business requirements) and the data integration solution you choose to implement is extremely important.
 For example, if you choose a data integration solution that’s undersized for your business’ needs (like a plug-and-play integration, or a hard-coded solution), your customers’ order data may not get moved out of your ecommerce platform and into your accounting systems and shipping systems in a timely and efficient matter.
 Email notifications may be delayed, and so may delivery.
 All of these individually small pain points can quickly add up to unhappy customers who simply will not return to shop with you next time.

 So keep your strategy front and center in filling out your tactical plan with applications and solutions, but also keep in mind how everything needs to be connected together: nothing’s worse than onboarding technology that won’t allow you to move data the way your business needs to!

 Ecommerce Success Is Surrounding Your Business with Partners, Not Suppliers

-In both Part 1 and Part 2 of this article, there’s been one constant: the importance of the intersection of your business’ strategy and chosen tactics for fulfilling that strategy.
+The importance of the intersection of your business strategy and chosen tactics for fulfilling that strategy.
 Because of the importance of these two elements in creating a great customer experience from start to finish every time, creating a strategy for your business should be a carefully considered endeavor that is iterative.
-Consult with VL OMNI today to learn how we can help your business with strategic data integration and more.